zzorba/marvelsdb/README.md

 - clone the repo somewhere
 - cd to it
 - run `composer install` (at the end it will ask for the database configuration parameters)
+- if `composer install` fails with version issues, you may need to run `composer self-update --1` to downgrade to composer version 1
 - run `php bin/console doctrine:database:create`
 - run `php bin/console doctrine:schema:create`
 - checkout the card data from https://github.com/zzorba/marvelsdb-json-data